DinoHub-SubT/dsta_deploy/docs/catkin-perception.md

 ### Manual Catkin Build

 #### 1. Access Docker Container (optional)

-**If you are not using docker containers, you may skip this step.**

 **If you are using an Azure VM, remember to ssh into the VM first.**